History of Western Thought

 - carefully and critically read texts.

-- write reflective journal entries that show real engagement with the texts and ideas.
+- write reflective essays that show real engagement with the texts and ideas.

 - engage in class and readily participate with genuine interest.